 What is a Mind Screen?

-Mind Screen is a secure, online structured clinical interview for behavioral health assessment.
-It can be used by practitioners who refer their patients, patients who refer themselves online or as a part of a workplace wellness program designed by Global Mind Screen Group to help increase productivity and wellness in the workplace.
-The computer-based interactive method of assessment is straight-forward and easy to use.
-The Mind Screen generates a report of a person's responses to a series of questions, and includes an automated and interactive behavioral health treatment plan template and longitudinal record-keeping for practitioners seeking to accelerate the assessment, diagnosis and treatment process.
-It is a new technology for real-time practitioner-patient interaction and follow up that leads to improved behavioral health outcomes more quickly.
-It enables practitionerrs to help their patients faster, increase the efficiency of their work flow and generate revenue, and enables employers to improve employee productivity and overall workplace wellness.
-Everyone wins.
+The Mind Screen is a secure, online structured clinical interview for behavioral health assessment application for all behavioral health practitioners.
+The computer-based interactive method is straight-forward and easy to use.
+It generates a report of the patient's responses, an automated and interactive behavioral health treatment plan template and longitudinal record-keeping for practitioners seeking to accelerate the assessment, diagnosis and treatment process.
+It is a new technology for real-time practitioner-patient interaction and follow up that leads to improved behavioral health outcomes and enables doctors to increase the efficiency of the practice work flow and earn additional revenue.

 How accurate is the Mind Screen?